lf-edge/eve/README.md

 > over the network it may occasionally time out and fail.
 Typically
 > re-running `make` fixes the issue.
 If it doesn't you can attempt a local
 > build of all the required EVE packages first by running `make pkgs`
+> **_NOTE:_** use make parameter "-j" edit number of threads to build faster
+> set number of threads suggestions CPU * 2
+> on OSX show number of CPU : sysctl hw.ncpu
+> on Ubuntu Linux show number of CPU : nproc

 #### Proxies